Flu - Vaccination information 2019

 The best time to have the vaccination is in October to early November, so don't put it off.
 The flu jab is free for everyone who is at increased risk.

-To get the vaccination, speak to your GP, practice nurse or pharmacist, or visit NHS Choices
+To get the vaccination, speak to your GP, practice nurse or pharmacist, or visit the NHS website

 Staff working in the care sector